+How Paris Became Paris: The Invention of the Modern City (DeJean) describes Paris’ emergence from the Dark Ages into the world’s grandest city.
 For a better understanding of French politics, culture, and people, check out Sixty Million Frenchmen Can’t Be Wrong (Nadeau and Barlow), Culture Shock: France (Taylor), French or Foe, and Savoir-Flair! (both by Polly Platt).
 The Course of French History (Goubert) provides a basic summary of French history, while The Cambridge Illustrated History of France (Jones) comes with coffee-table-book pictures and illustrations.
 La Seduction: How the French Play the Game of Life (Sciolino) explains how seduction has long been used in all aspects of French life, from small villages to the halls of government, providing a surprisingly helpful cultural primer.

 A Moveable Feast is Ernest Hemingway’s classic memoir of 1920s Paris.
 In I’ll Always Have Paris, Art Buchwald meets Hemingway, among others.
 Suite Française (Nemirovsky) is by a Jewish writer who eloquently describes how life changed after the Nazi occupation.
 Is Paris Burning?
 (Collins) brings late-WWII Paris to life on its pages.
 Americans in Paris: Life and Death under Nazi Occupation is a fascinating read (Glass).
 Paris Noir: African Americans in the City of Light (Stovall) explains why African Americans found Paris so freeing in the first half of the 20th century.